ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

-- [ ] NEXT.4: fix last issue with two consecutive on notes and nearby off note
+- [ ] NEXT.4: thoroughly test note to row mapping
 - [ ] NEXT.3: make sure `***` is correctly supported all over the place
       (overwrite with notes, don't forget automations)
 - [ ] NEXT.2: reenable tracker for audio tracks